-156. The conservative mentality of the regime contrasts with Za strong progressive tendency in two areas: industrial growth and the sense of national identity, which the Party skilfully exploits By fostering chauvinistic and anti-Slav sentiments.
-This diverts Opublic attention from the régime's authoritarian features \vec{o} and makes for a closing of ranks around the ruling group.
-There has been dissidence in Romania too, but it has remained very ॑॑limited.
+- 26. Rigid centralism is still the order of the day for internal policy.
+An outward tolerance towards the many ethnic minorities cannot conceal the vigorous affirmation of Romanian cultural values. - 27.
+The conservative mentality of the régime contrasts with a strong progressive tendency in two areas: industrial growth and the sense of national identity, which the Party skilfully exploits by fostering chauvinistic and anti-Slav sentiments.
+This diverts public attention from the régime's authoritarian features and makes for a closing of ranks around the ruling group.
+There has been dissidence in Romania too, but it has remained very limited.

-BLI Romania remains the fastest growing East European economy ሲ as far as GNP is concerned, though the consumer has benefited $\frac{\Omega}{\Omega}$ only to a limited extent.
-Industrial output is increasing at a Ē fast rate, and the régime has confirmed its commitment to forced A industrialisation.
-Nevertheless the country is experiencing a Ц С slowdown in many sectors and in the economy as a whole.
-Manpower, Δ energy, productivity and indebtedness problems will prevent the fulfilment of the ambitious Romanian plans, although substantial growth will continue in the short term.

-SECRET ΝΑΤΟ
+ANNEX I to ISD/165 (Revised)

-157. Ceausescu continues to dominate public life; his leading position in the Party and the State is uncontested at present, but may be eroded in the years to come.

-158. In foreign policy, Romania will continue its attempts to combine contacts with the West and the Third World with the obligations stemming from the Soviet alliance and the political, economic and military links which go with Warsaw Pact membership.
-It is essentially on economic considerations that Bucharest aims to base its partial "desatellisation" policy, as characterised by its refusal to accept any movement of COMECON in a supranational direction and its efforts to obtain Western recognition as a developing country, with all the economic benefits this entails.

-159. The RCP's strict Marxist-Leninist orthodoxy can be expected to continue on essentially the same lines, at least as long as Ceausescu remains in power.
+- 28. Romania remains the fastest growing East European economy as far as GNP is concerned, though the consumer has benefited only to a limited extent.
+Industrial output is increasing at a fast rate, and the regime has confirmed its commitment to forced industrialisation.
+Nevertheless the country is experiencing a slowdown in many sectors and in the economy as a whole.
+Manpower, energy, productivity and indebtedness problems will prevent the fulfilment of the ambitious Romanian plans, although substantial growth will continue in the short term. - 29.
+Ceausescu continues to dominate public life; his leading position in the Party and the State is uncontested at present, but may be eroded in the years to come. - 30.
+In foreign policy, Romania will continue its attempts to combine contacts with the West and the Third World with the obligations stemming from the Soviet alliance and the political, economic and military links which go with Warsaw Pact membership.
+It is essentially on economic considerations that Bucharest aims to base its partial "desatellisation" policy, as characterised by its refusal to accept any movement of COMECON in a supranational direction and its efforts to obtain Western recognition as a developing country, with all the economic benefits this entails. - 31.
+The RCP's strict Marxist-Leninist orthodoxy can be expected to continue on essentially the same lines, at least as long as Ceausescu remains in power.
 In the particularly delicate sphere of relations with Moscow, Romanian policy will probably continue to have its ups and downs, with a correspondingly greater or lesser degree of independence.